 For those parents of multiple kids, kudos to being able to manage an infant and toddler at the same time.
 I struggled with just keeping my baby happy!
 He’s recently decided he loves to roll from his tummy to his back any chance he gets.
 He also cannot sit still for one moment and is even trying to sit up.
 I literally cannot keep up with how quickly he is learning.
 I’m going to blink and he’ll be running across the room!

-Although these four months have been such a blessing, it’s been hard work.
+Although these four months have been such a blessing, motherhood has been hard work.
 First, we went from feedings every two hours around the clock.
 When I went back to work, AC had to learn how to use a bottle and be away from his parents.
 Then, we all had to suffer from spitting up.
 My whole family can attest to home much fun baby spit up is.
 This guy literally went through all of the outfits and bibs in his backpack within a few hours.

 Now, we’re on to good sleep habits.
 The last couple of weeks have been rough.
 AC went from sleeping pretty much through the night to waking up constantly either from hunger, discomfort or the dreaded teething epidemic.
 My husband and I were exhausted to say the least.
 But finally, we gave in and let him cry it out for a bit.
 After a couple fits of tearful cries, AC slept!
 It’s been multiple nights of better sleep and we haven’t even had to use our swing.
 Hallelujah!